DATA-606-FALL-2022/DATA606_Ranjith_Reddy/proposal_final.md

 ## The project's flow

-After Exploratory Data Analysis, I would like to build a model using a pipeline which involves  pre-processing, feature selection, classification and post-processing.
+As there are 5 data files, I have merged products, aisle files using aisle_id, output dataframe is merged with department table using department_id, then merged order_products using product_id and finally with orders table with order_id.
+After performing Exploratory Data Analysis, I would like to build a model using a pipeline which involves  pre-processing, feature selection, classification and post-processing.
 For optimization I would like to use hyper-parameter tuning to tune the model.
 To determine the accuracy of all the classifiers, a voting classifier and Boosting techniques will be used.

 ## Outcomes